cortlandstarrett/bridgepoint/doc-bridgepoint/notes/9416_type_system/9416_type_system_ant.md

 4.2 The type system shall provide a comprehensive set of builtin types organized in a natural hierarchy
 4.3 All types definable in MASL shall be representable in xtUML
-4.4 The type system shall be name identifier based and not unique ID based
+4.4 The type system shall be name identifier based (not unique ID based)
 4.4.1 Scoping rules shall be defined to prevent name collision and provide a strategy for type visibility and shadowing
 4.4.2 The concept of "type reference" shall be added to logically separate type